Queenie-Lau/dighum150c-final-proj/README.md

 # dighum150c-final-proj
-An Analysis into Anthropomorphism in Alice in Wonderland
+An Analysis on Class and Social Structures in Alice’s Adventures in Wonderland